microsoft/fluentui-blazor/README.md

 The file contains a number of CSS variables that are required to be defined for the components to work correctly.

+### Project file
+if you want to use icons and/or emoji, starting with the 2.1 version of the library you need add a `<PropertyGroup>` to your project file.
+With this you can specify which icons and emoji are made available for usage and publication.
+Please refer to the v2.1 section in the [what's new](https://aka.ms/fluentui-blazor/whatsnew) document for more information.

 ### Code
 In your `Program.cs` file you need to add the following: